All Episodes

 Well, it's a good bill.

-Tough bill with teeth, constrains risk taking.
+Tough bill with teeth.

-These guys can't take on this huge risk with leverage imperil the system again.
+These guys can't take on this huge risk with leverage, imperil the system again.

 And if they do, we get to put them out of their misery.

-You know, organize the elegant funeral for them.
+We get to unwind them, you know, organize the elegant funeral for them.

 And he sounded diabolically happy making this little egghead of a Treasury Secretary.

-Rush, would this financial regulatory reform be this harsh?
+I got a note, Rush, would this financial regulatory reform be this harsh?

 Would the regime want this much control if the Supreme Court had not ruled that corporations could, despite McCain Feingold, contribute to political campaigns?